The Heartburn, Reflux & Esophageal Specialty Center at Stamford Health is a unique multidisciplinary center dedicated to

 Symptoms of Esophageal Disease

 - Frequent heartburn, or a burning sensation in the chest or throat

 - Chest pain

 - Regurgitating food or stomach contents into the mouth

 - Chronic sore throat or a chronic cough

 - Pain that radiates from the chest to the arms, neck or back

-- Sudden excessive saliva or foaming at the mouth
+- Sudden excessive saliva or foam in the mouth

 - Laryngitis or a hoarse voice